juvanham/tunmon/readme.txt

 The action scripts are called with arguments, the first is the name of the interface, the second the number of iterations (time) that no traffic was received.

-using the arguments --trace 1, shows total traffic and other runtime info
+using the arguments '--trace 1', shows total traffic over specified network interfaces and other runtime info

+This tool was intended to use with a linux kernel, but other systems that have a similar /proc/net/dev file with a correct layout might work as well.
+The provided files test.xml and script/ping.sh are only fit as a demonstration, I plan to use this tool inside a router than handles multiple sit tunnels, its design is out of scope for this readme file.
+Multiple ping actions might deal with network glitches, when this does not help, reconstruction the tunnel with updated end points could help, a final action can trigger an alert to a human operator.